Vauxhall Crossland review

 About the Vauxhall Crossland

 The Crossland isn't so much a bold 4x4, but more of a functional model aimed at young families with an active lifestyle.
-The larger Grandland X is also available, taking on cars like the Volkswagen Tiguan and Mazda CX-5.
+The larger Vauxhall Grandland is also available, taking on cars like the Volkswagen Tiguan and Mazda CX-5.

 Despite bidding to fill the space between MPV and SUV, the Crossland has laid on the style, and comes with a variety of trims as well as personalisation options to tune the car to your tastes.
 There’s only one bodystyle to choose from, but specs range from the basic (but still well-equipped) SE trim, then SE Nav Premium, SRi Nav, Elite, Elite Nav and the top-of-the-range Ultimate Nav.